tcmbytes/playbook/README.md

-# The Software Professional Playbook
+# The Craftsman Mindet

-A collection of well refined software development principles, practices and patterns, inspired by the leaders of software development craft.
+A collection of well refined software development principles, practices and patterns, inspired by the leaders of software development craftmanship.